cedmandocdoc/redefining-observable/README.md

 ## Reactive Observable pattern

-Reactive observale pattern opens up a whole new set of doors.
+A reactive observable pattern opens up a whole new set of doors.
 Cancellation is one thing, but never limits to that.
-A timer for instance, it emits data in the form of time but also listens to an external entity when to propogate or when to pause or when to completely stop.
-Pull observables can be also be build by this pattern, on which the producer listens to a consumer request as an indication that the data will be sent.
+A timer for instance, emits data in the form of time but also listens to an external entity when to propagate or when to pause or when to completely stop.
+Pull observables can be also be built by this pattern, on which the producer listens to a consumer request as an indication that the data will be sent.

 Sometimes the name reactive observable is hard to comprehend.
-The capability of being observed does not directly implies that data will be sent.
-Reactive data stream is another name to think of this pattern.
-Using this term it reverses the idea of being observed to directly to emit data.
-The term `Reactive Observable` have been only used to gain attraction since the word Observable is famous in reactive programming.
+The capability of being observed does not directly imply that data will be sent.
+A reactive data stream is another name to think of this pattern.
+Using this term it reverses the idea of being observed directly to emit data.
+The term `Reactive Observable` has been only used to gain attraction since the word Observable is famous in reactive programming.

-For what a Reactive Observable provides, its defnition could be, an object that can be observed and to observe.
-Below is its pseudo code form.
+For what a Reactive Observable provides, its definition could be, an object that can be observed and to observe.
+Below is its pseudo-code form.

 ```javascript
 const reactiveObservable = (observer, externalObservable) => {};
 ```
 It accepts an observer and an Observable from the outside.
-Observer is an object that could be in any shape but its purpose should be served and that is a means to emit data.
-External Observable is an Observable from the outside that could be listened in to and react accordingly.
+An observer is an object that could be in any shape but its purpose should be served and that is a means to emit data.
+External Observable is an Observable from the outside that could be listened to and react accordingly.

 ## Speculated Spec

-A pattern is not enough to apply the idea in a real world program.
+A pattern is not enough to apply the idea in a real-world program.
 Specification generalized a pattern and unifies an implementation across programs.
-A speculated spec of a Reactive Observable is inherited from  implementation of Observables in the wild.
-The types and rules of observer it accepts are the following:
+A speculated spec of a Reactive Observable is inherited from the implementation of Observables in the wild.
+The types and rules of the observer it accepts are the following:

 Types:
 - `open` - callback for ready emission